arshad75/kube-setup-resources/README.md

 #./worker-setup.sh

 Now, Join the Cluster as a Worker Node by running the join command that you saved to a text file and do not add --experimental-control-plane flag.

+Add Worker Role to the workers by running the below command.

+kubectl label NODE-NAME node-role.kubernetes.io/worker=worker

 # Accessing the Dashboard